lirios/shell/README.md

    to load arbitrary QML files from the shell
  * `projects.Shell.systemdUserUnitDir:path/to/units` to install systemd user units in a different path, the path is relative to `qbs.installPrefix` and defaults to `lib/systemd/user`

-If you specify `qbs.installRoot` you might need to prefix the entire line with `sudo`, depending on whether you have permissions to write there or not.

 ## Licensing